Types of Paint & Finishes: Complete Guide for Coastal Homes

 - Exterior trims (coastal): Semi-gloss or gloss exterior

-Not sure which finish to specify?
+Not sure which paint or finish to specify?

 We help Newcastle homeowners select the right products for their substrate, exposure, and budget.
+Once the finish is set, our guide to choosing paint colours helps you lock in the look.

 Request a Free QuotePaint Finish FAQs